pranavgaikwad/p2p/docs/server.md

 Any message added to this queue at any point of time, will be sent to the intended client i.e. `conn`.

-The message will sent in the next available time slice.
+The message will be sent in the next available time slice.